victoria-tro/scripts/BERT_and_GPT2_summerization/README.md

 `source textSummarizer.sh`

 # Debug
 Sometimes the virtual environment doesn't activate.
-Then you need to activate it manually with:
+If so, you need to activate it manually with:

 `conda activate ml_env`